 The primary hard water minerals are magnesium and calcium, while iron and manganese (“the stainers”) can also be found in Ogunquit water, mostly in private wells.
-These contaminants can be removed with a water softener and/or a properly specified sediment filter depending on whether the contaminant’s form is in solution or particulate.
-A water test and analysis will determine the best course of action.
+These contaminants can be removed with a water softener and/or a properly specified sediment filter depending on whether the contaminant’s form is in solution or particulate form.
 A water softener will improve your water greatly if you have hard water minerals, iron, or manganese in your water.
 If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.

 WATER SOFTENER SYSTEMS